 Silver Spring, MD 20916-6800

 The Reclamation Project of Washington Apple Pi began in 1993, returning unused Apple and Macintosh computer assets to the metro-Washington community.
-Donated computers refurbished by a group of member volunteers were placed in schools, daycare centers, group homes and with families who could not otherwise afford a computer.
+Donated computers refurbished by a group of member volunteers were placed in schools, daycare centers, group homes, with families, and veterans who could not otherwise afford a computer.

-Space considerations required Washington Apple Pi to discontinue this program, but we have partnered with The MacRecycleClinic (MRC) to continue this effort.
+Space considerations required Washington Apple Pi to discontinue this program, but we have partnered with MacRecycleClinic (MRC), made up of current and former Pi members, to continue this effort.

-Examples of equipment that is accepted into the program:
+Examples of computer equipment that is accepted by MacRecycleClinic:

-For more information on Mac Recycle Clinic, see their Web site.
+For more information, directions, etc. about the Mac Recycle Clinic please see the Web site.